Weighted Decline Sit-up

 Weighted Decline Sit-up Instructions

-- Hold a weight plate or dumbbell against your chest with both hands.
+- Hold a weight plate or dumbbell at your chest (easier) or behind your head (harder).

 Weighted Decline Sit-up Form & Visual